Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/Module_01_python_sims/README.md

 ### Support

-GitHub issues will be used for tracking requests and bugs.
+GitHub issues are used for tracking requests and bugs.
 For questions go to [support.xilinx.com](http://support.xilinx.com/).